TianyouLiuSky/Game_programming_project/README.md

   - 🐱 Introduced a cat obstacle: a cat that occasionally jumps on top of the robot vacuum and temporarily slows its movement, increasing challenge and interactivity.

----
+—
 ### Project Checkpoint 3-4: Sound, UI, and Animation (Ch 14, 15, 17)
 - **Sound:**
-  - Plan to add background music and sound effects for collision, trash pickup, and low battery.
+  - ~~Plan to add background music and sound effects for collision, trash pickup, and low battery.~~
+    - ✅ Added background music to enhance immersion during gameplay.
-  - Research free sound libraries or create custom SFX.
+    - 🔄 Sound effects for collision and trash pickup are still in progress.
+We will explore free sound libraries or create custom SFX before final submission.

 - **UI:**
-  - Refine scoreboard and timer layout.
+  - ~~Refine scoreboard and timer layout.~~
-  - Add a battery-life indicator on-screen.
+    - ✅ Improved scoreboard visibility and adjusted timer positioning for better readability.
+Added "trash remaining" to show the number of trash objects left in the current scene.
-  - Implement an animated menu screen.
+  - ~~Implement an animated menu screen.~~
-  - Add a general UI to allow the user to select levels they want to play, and skip levels they already played
+    - 🔄 In progress – the base menu is functional with exit (exit the game) and restart (restart current level) but further animation polish is deferred to the final milestone.
+We believe level selection does not fit our game logic well since each level has different difficulty, we want players not to jump levels, so we decided not to implement level selection UI.

 - **Animation:**
-  - Add idle/wheel-turning animations for the robot.
+  - ~~Animate trash items disappearing when collected.~~
-  - Animate trash items disappearing when collected.
+    - ✅ Implemented: trash items now fade out when collected.
+  - ~~Add idle/wheel-turning animations for the robot.~~
+    - 🔄 Wheel-turning animation is unnecessary since we can't really see the wheel very closely and clearly.

 - **Additions:**
-- No additional information for now.
+  - ⚠️ Battery indicator not implemented yet – may be added in the next milestone.
+  - 🆕 Updated and swapped out prefab models to improve environmental consistency and clarity.
+  - 🚪 Refined gameplay logic: players now reach a door to transition to the next level.
+  - 🕹️ UI now includes options to exit and restart.
+  - 📷 Camera animation is implemented to go over the map on the current level as the game starts.
+  - ⤴️ Press ‘E’ to rotate the camera to avoid objects blocking users’ views.

+---

+---
+### Project Part 4: Finishing Touches (Ch 18, 19 + Final Polish)

+- **Performance Optimization:**
+  - Planned improvements include profiling the game and reducing bottlenecks to ensure smooth performance, especially in Level 3 which contains many assets and particle systems.

+- **Menu and Scene Transitions:**
+  - Planned updates to main menu visuals and smoother scene transitions.
+    - A fade-in effect is to be added between gameplay and end screens.
+Menu UI can include restart, level select, and return-to-main-menu buttons.
+Final polish on animations will be added in the last week.

+- **Gameplay Enhancements:**
+  - Plan to refine Level 3 gameplay balance and increase interactivity.
+    - We hope to trash placement, add more mud blockers, and slightly reduce the timer to increase difficulty.
+We also plan to potentially add a tooltip system to help players in Level 1.

+- **Additions:**
+  - 🔊 Plan to add custom sound effects for low battery, trash pickup, and cat interaction.
+  - 🧠 Future addition: Add a “How to Play” help panel accessible from the main menu.
+  - 🌟 Optional polish: Final level rating system (e.g., 1–3 stars based on score/time).

 ---